 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-I used to think traffic was just this Magically Horrible Thing that happened, but it turns out, as with most things, we did this to ourselves.
-Today's LISTEN module explains how, in a 6-min video.
+While it’s easy to believe that traffic was just an issue that magically happened, it turns out, as with most things, we did this to ourselves.
+This 6-min video explains how we got to where we are today.

 🏁 Checkpoint: This is the end of action step 2 of 4: LISTEN.